 Fetch the list of databases available to the specified user.
-You need permission to the system database in order to execute this REST call.
+You need Administrate for the server access level in order to execute this REST call.

 The call will return a JSON object with the per-database access privileges for the specified user.
 The result object will contain the databases names as object keys, and the associated privileges for the database as values.